zio/zio-nio/docs/essentials/charsets.md

 * usAscii
 * iso8859_1

-JVMs typically support many more charsets than these, use `Charset.availableCharsets` to retrieve the complete list.
+JVMs typically support many more charsets than these; use `Charset.availableCharsets` to retrieve the complete list.

 ### Example